 In excess, majja creates heaviness of the eyes, limbs and joints while a deficiency will create porous bones, feelings of emptiness, anxiety, poor concentration and memory.

 Understanding the root

-If there is vitiation of pitta, this causes the dhatu to form faster than normal.
-This can cause dhatu to heat up resulting in inflammation which over a long period of time can burn out the myelin and nerve tissue.
+Vitiation of pitta causes the majja-dhatu to form faster than normal.
+This can cause majja-dhatu to heat up resulting in inflammation.
+Over a long period of time this can burn out the myelin and nerve tissue leading to conditions such as multiple scoliosis.
 (4)

-Excess kapha causes more tissues to be formed than usual which are of bad quality.
+Vitiation of kapha causes more majja-dhatu to be formed than usual also of bad quality.
 This makes the majja dhatu thick and heavy slowing the rate that the neurons can communicate with each other.
 It also slows the flow of prana.
 (4)

 Signs and symptoms

 There are over 600 neurological disorders at present which include stroke, meningitis, Bell’s palsy, headaches, dizziness, multiple scoliosis, Alzheimer’s disease.

 The following are the most common signs and symptoms of a nervous system disorder.
 Each individual may experience different symptoms.
 Always consult your healthcare provider for a diagnosis.
 (9)